AliceO2Group/QualityControl/doc/Advanced.md

       },
-      "infologger": {                     "": "Configuration of the Infologger (optional).", "filterDiscardDebug": "0",        "": "Set to 1 to discard debug and trace messages (default: 0)", "filterDiscardLevel": "2",        "": "Message at this level or above are discarded (default: -1)" }
+      "infologger": {                     "": "Configuration of the Infologger (optional).", "filterDiscardDebug": "0",        "": "Set to 1 to discard debug and trace messages (default: 0)", "filterDiscardLevel": "2",        "": "Message at this level or above are discarded (default: 21 - Trace)" }
     }
   }